Market

 Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include

-the other information and we do not express any form of assurance conclusion thereon.
-In connection with our audit
+Our opinion on the Ind AS Financial Statements does not cover the other information and we do not express any form

-of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the
+In connection with our audit of the Ind AS Financial Statements, our responsibility is to read the other information

-course of our audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we
+Statements or our knowledge obtained during the course of our audit or otherwise appears to be materially

-conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have
+If, based on the work we have performed, we conclude that there is a material misstatement of this other

-nothing to report in this regard. .
+information, we are required to report that fact.
+We have nothing to report in this regard.

 The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Companies Act, 2013

-maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and
+and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy

-that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.

-accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic
+basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no

-alternative but to do so.
+realistic alternative but to do so.

 The Board of Directors is also responsible for overseeing the Company's financial reporting process.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditor's Responsibilities for the Audit of the Ind AS Financial Statements

-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from
+Our objectives are to obtain reasonable assurance about whether the Ind AS Financial Statements as a whole are free

-material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our

-SAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are
+accordance with SAs will always detect a material misstatement when it exists.
+Misstatements can arise from fraud

-considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic
+or error and are considered material if, individually or in the aggregate, they could reasonably be expected to

-decisions of users taken on the basis of these financial statements.
+influence the economic decisions of users taken on the basis of these Ind AS Financial Statements.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism

 throughout the audit.
-We also:
+We also

-misrepresentations, or the override of internal control.
+omissions, misrepresentations, or the override of internal control.

 • Obtain an understanding of internal financial control relevant to the audit in order to design audit procedures

 that are appropriate in the circumstances.
-Under section 143(3)(i) of the Act, we are also responsible for
+Under section 143(3)(I) of the Act, we are also responsible for

 expressing our opinion on whether the Company has adequate internal financial controls system in place and the